Logarithmic light cone, slow entanglement growth, and quantum memory: LLC and Slow entanglement growth

-Intuitively, slower information scrambling should correspond with slower entanglement growth.
-Instead of the typically ballistic growth \cite{liebrobinson2,Acoleyen2013}, we anticipate the bipartite entanglement grows logarithmically with time.
-Consider a simply connected region $A$ and its complement $B=\Lambda-A$ in a bipartite Hilbert space $\mathscr{H}=\mathscr{H}_A\otimes\mathscr{H}_B$.
-The entanglement of a pure state $\rho$ is measured by the von Neumann entropy \cite{Amico2008}: $S(\rho)=-\operatorname{Tr}\rho_A\log_2\rho_A$, where $\rho_A=\operatorname{Tr}_B \rho$.
-We prove the following theorem, valid for any finite spatial dimension. \begin{theorem} [logarithmic entanglement growth] Let $H=\sum_{j\in\Lambda}h_j$ be a time-independent Hamiltonian that is local, bounded, and satisfies the condition of logarithmic light cone in definition \ref{LLCdef}.
+Consider a simply connected region $A$ and its complement, $B=\Lambda-A$, and a bipartite Hilbert space $\mathscr{H}=\mathscr{H}_A\otimes\mathscr{H}_B$.
+The bipartite entanglement of a pure state $\rho=|\Psi\rangle\langle\Psi|$ is measured by the entanglement entropy \cite{Amico2008}: $S(|\Psi\rangle)=S(\rho)=-\operatorname{Tr}\rho_A\log_2\rho_A$, where $\rho_A=\operatorname{Tr}_B \rho$.
+It is well known that the entanglement growth, $\Delta S(t)=S(U(t)|\Psi\rangle)-S(|\Psi\rangle)$, for a generic local quantum system is upper bounded by a linear function of time \cite{liebrobinson2}, as a direct consequence of a constant entanglement rate \cite{Acoleyen2013}.
+In the LLC regime, one cannot simply apply a rate of entanglement growth to achieve a tighter bound.
+Existing analytical results have shown that, for 1D space and an initial product state, the entanglement grows at most logarithmically with time \cite{Burrell2007,KimI2014}.
+In what follows, we prove the main theorem of this paper, which is valid for arbitrary finite spatial dimensions and any initial pure state. \begin{theorem} Let $H=\sum_{j\in\Lambda}h_j$ be a time-independent Hamiltonian that is local, bounded, and satisfies the condition of LLC in definition \ref{LLCdef}.
 For an arbitrary initial pure state $|\Psi\rangle$, the entanglement growth $\Delta S(t)=S(U(t)|\Psi\rangle)-S(|\Psi\rangle)$ is bounded by